 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for SU (107.69%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-SU passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for SU (245.45%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
+This is considered extremely upbeat, hence SU passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]